 The guitar has an arsenal of PRS’s own 85/15 “S” humbucking pickups modeled after the 30th Anniversary 85/15 pickups that Paul Reed Smith Designed.
 The pickups are wired to a three-way pickup selector, one master volume, and push-pull tone knob to split the humbuckers.

-The Standard 24 comes with standard-sized 500k potentiometers and a 0.022uf capacitor giving the humbuckers the sonic emphasis they need.
+The Standard 24 comes with standard-sized 500k potentiometers and a 0.022uf capacitor, giving the humbuckers the sonic emphasis they need.

 Sound and Feel

-Paul Reed Smith and his team is known for using humbuckers in most of their guitars, but the Paul Reed Smith humbuckers have a unique chimey character that makes single-coil users love them.
+Paul Reed Smith and his team are known for using humbuckers in most of their guitars, but the Paul Reed Smith humbuckers have a unique chimey character that makes single-coil users love them.
 From sparkly single-coils to fat and punchy humbuckers with lots of sustain, the 85/15 “S” pickups do not disappoint in delivering medium to high output, full sounding tones.

 This guitar also has a feel that is somewhere between a Gibson and a Fender.
-With a scale length of 25” (more on scale length here), a wide thin neck shape, and a 10” fingerboard radius, this guitar a sweet spot for every hand size.
-The guitar also has 24 well-rounded nickel frets which give access to two octaves, something Ibanez super strats are known for.
+With a scale length of 25” (more on scale length here), a wide, thin neck shape, and a 10” fingerboard radius, this guitar a sweet spot for every hand size.
+The guitar also has 24 well-rounded nickel frets, which give access to two octaves, something Ibanez super strats are known for.

-The gloss finish on the neck may be a turn off for some but after playing for an hour or two, the guitar will feel like an extension of your arm.
-The gloss finish also contributes to the durability of the guitar making it perfect for the road, or even regular local gigs.
+The gloss finish on the neck may be a turn-off for some, but after playing for an hour or two, the guitar will feel like an extension of your arm.
+The gloss finish also contributes to the durability of the guitar, making it perfect for the road or even regular local gigs.

 The modern but classic custom body shape makes this guitar sit equally well on your lap as against your body when standing.
 With the lower horn scoop and the custom double-cutaway body shape, you’d find it effortless to play on the higher frets.
-Pair that with the ergonomic contours, this guitar will surely get you playing for extended hours.
+Pair that with the ergonomic contours, and this guitar will surely get you playing for extended hours.

 Maintenance and Suggested Upgrades